Charitable Outreach

 We have supported a number of projects, both local & international, in the past and are currently reviewing our charitable outreach activity with a view to establishing a new programme, locally focused, and targeting charities that support children, the sick and the elderly.
 Do contact us if you have any suggestions for suitable local charities for us to support.

-We recognise the existing good work carried out in St Petersburg and the surrounding region by the following charities which are supported by many Anglican parishes in the UK:
+We recognise the existing good work carried out in St Petersburg and the surrounding region by the following charities which have in the past been supported by Anglican parishes in the UK:

 Caring Hands Russia is a small charity led by a team from various UK churches that for many years each summer, pre-Covid, sent a group of volunteers to repair & improve the fabric of children’s homes, rehabilitation centres & shelters in St Petersburg & the Leningrad Oblast.
 The group was usually led by Rev Tony Wilcox, a trustee and main coordinator of the charity, who also assisted with the Anglican Church in St Petersburg's Sunday services during these trips.
 While they still continue as a charity, their summer project work in Russia is currently on hold.

-Scripture Union St Petersburg runs children’s clubs and summer camps for street children.
+Scripture Union St Petersburg has run children’s clubs and summer camps for street children.

 ROOF is a charity that was set up by an Anglo-American couple in the 1990s and was originally based at St Andrew’s Anglican Church, Moscow.
 The charity started out providing post-orphanage education in Moscow (this has since been ‘spun off’ as Step-Up) but now focuses on post-orphanage educational, legal and social support in Pskov and the Pskov Oblast.

 Love Russia is a Christian charity, based in Nottingham, that supports Russian orphans, orphanage leavers, families in crisis, disabled children & young people with learning difficulties.
-Several of its projects support those in & around St Petersburg, including its Genesis Project for orphanage leavers and its work with a crisis centre in the LenOb, a last for vulnerable women and their children.
+Several of its projects support those in & around St Petersburg, including its Genesis Project for orphanage leavers and its work with a crisis centre in the LenOblast for vulnerable women and their children.

-Camphill Svetlana, part of the Camphill Movement founded in Scotland in 1939 and now active in over 20 countries, is a community for people with developmental disabilities that is based on an organic farm located 90 miles east of St Petersburg in the Volkhov District of the Leningrad Oblast.
+Camphill Svetlana, part of the Camphill Movement founded in Scotland in 1939 by an Austrian refugee, Karl König, and now active in over 20 countries, is a community for people with developmental disabilities that is based on an organic farm located 90 miles east of St Petersburg in the Volkhov District of the Leningrad Oblast.

-One other local group that we have supported is Nochlezhka, St Petersburg's oldest & largest charity for the homeless.
+One other local group that we have supported is Nochlezhka, St Petersburg's (and Russia's) oldest and largest charity for the homeless.
 The latest edition of its very detailed directory/guide for the homeless provides useful information, from where to sleep, to DIY emergency first aid on the streets, to finding a job.

-For more general information and research on the charity sector in Russia, see The BEARR Trust (BEARR=British Emergency Aid to Russia and the Republics), 'founded in Moscow in 1991 by a group of British women who wanted to help mitigate the catastrophic effects on health & welfare of the collapse of the USSR' and which today is primarily a networking organisation, 'facilitating links between many small charities in the UK and elsewhere and the charitable & NGO sector across the former Soviet Union'.
+Another British pioneer in charity aid to Russia and the FSU is The BEARR Trust (BEARR=British Emergency Aid to Russia and the Republics), 'founded in Moscow in 1991 by a group of British women who wanted to help mitigate the catastrophic effects on health & welfare of the collapse of the USSR' and which today is primarily a networking organisation, 'facilitating links between many small charities in the UK and elsewhere and the charitable & NGO sector across the former Soviet Union'.
+See this for more on BEARR and its origins.